adamgulyas/diversifying-with-bitcoin/README.md

 In a market sell-off environment, Bitcoin’s annualized sharpe ratio is -3.41, while the S&P 500’s is a whopping -30.93 and the Nasdaq’s is -33.3.

-This shows us that there is an advantage to be had when investing in Bitcoin.
+This shows that there is an advantage to be had when investing in Bitcoin.

 ![image](images/sharpe-normal.png)
 Figure 7: correlation of BTC in comparison to each indice in the normal market environment.